z-bingo/kernel-prediction-networks-PyTorch/README.md

   - The code for single image is not released now, I will program it in few weeks.

 ## Results
+The following images and more examples can be found at [here](https://github.com/z-bingo/kernel-prediction-networks-PyTorch/blob/master/eval_images/).

 <table>
 <tr>
 <td> <center> <img src="https://github.com/z-bingo/kernel-prediction-networks-PyTorch/blob/master/eval_images/1_gt.png"/ width="300"> </center> </td>